-Some business owners ask about the possibility of paying salaries or providing benefits to another family member, such as a spouse or child who might be a non (or basic rate) taxpayer.
+Some business owners ask about the possibility of providing income to another family member, such as a spouse or child who might be a non (or basic rate) taxpayer.
 This might be worth considering, but it should be noted that, to be supportable from a tax point of view, an individual's total remuneration package should be reasonable in light of the work performed for the company.